 Vehicle Panic Buttons:

-- Some vehicles, primarily cars equipped with security or anti-theft systems, have a panic button on the key fob or inside the vehicle.
+- Some vehicles, primarily cars equipped with security or anti-theft systems, have a panic button on the key fob or inside the car.
 Pressing this button activates the vehicle’s horn and lights, signaling an emergency.

 -